 – Dough is too dry

-This usually happens especially when you knead by hands.
+This usually happens especially when you knead by hand.
 Most of the time we keep adding flour to help with the kneading.
-Dough may feel very sticky at the beginning when you knead by hands, but will get better as you knead.
+Dough may feel very sticky at the beginning when you knead by hand but will get better as you knead because gluten has developed.
 If you keep adding flour, the buns will come out dry and super crumbly

 – Not enough hydration